IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 azsphere device list-attached
 ```

-* HostName, is the IOT Hub host name and can be found
+* HostName, is the Azure IoT Hub host name and can be found
   using the [Azure Portal](https://portal.azure.com/) or
   using the command (replace HubName with the name of your
   IOT hub):